dotnet/AspNetCore.Docs/aspnetcore/fundamentals/configuration/index.md

 ::: moniker-end

-`GetSection` is made available to an app by referencing the [Microsoft.Extensions.Configuration](https://www.nuget.org/packages/Microsoft.Extensions.Configuration/) package, which is made available to any app that references the [Microsoft.AspNetCore.App metapackage](xref:fundamentals/metapackage-app).
+`GetSection` is in the [Microsoft.Extensions.Configuration](https://www.nuget.org/packages/Microsoft.Extensions.Configuration/) package, which is in the [Microsoft.AspNetCore.App metapackage](xref:fundamentals/metapackage-app).

 ## Bind to an object graph

-<xref:Microsoft.Extensions.Configuration.ConfigurationBinder.Bind*> is capable of binding an entire POCO object graph. `Bind` is made available to an app by referencing the [Microsoft.Extensions.Configuration.Binder](https://www.nuget.org/packages/Microsoft.Extensions.Configuration.Binder/) package, which is made available to any app that references the [Microsoft.AspNetCore.App metapackage](xref:fundamentals/metapackage-app).
+<xref:Microsoft.Extensions.Configuration.ConfigurationBinder.Bind*> is capable of binding an entire POCO object graph. `Bind` is in the [Microsoft.Extensions.Configuration.Binder](https://www.nuget.org/packages/Microsoft.Extensions.Configuration.Binder/) package, which is in the [Microsoft.AspNetCore.App metapackage](xref:fundamentals/metapackage-app).

 The sample contains a `TvShow` model whose object graph includes `Metadata` and `Actors` classes (*Models/TvShow.cs*):